SOC-20060 - Producing Sociological Knowledge

 Teach students that knowledge is produced on the basis of particular ontological assumptions.

-Teach students the range of approaches to the production of sociological knowledge from Durkheim through to contemporary concerns with complexity.
+Teach students the range of approaches to the production of sociological knowledge and different ways to design social research projects.

 Teach students that approaches to sociological method are underpinned by methodological assumptions concerned with the nature of reality and the best way to access truth.